Donald Caskie: Scots Kirk

-The Scots Kirk in Paris had been unused throughout the war, and lack of maintenance led to the church having to be rebuilt during the 1950s.
-To help pay for the rebuilding, his autobiographical account of his extraordinary wartime activities was published as The Tartan Pimpernel in 1957.
+The Scots Kirk in Paris, Lack of maintenance led to the church having to be rebuilt during the 1950s.
+To help pay for the rebuilding, his autobiographical account of his wartime activities was published as The Tartan Pimpernel in 1957.
 The 1950s building proved to have serious defects and had to be again rebuilt in the late 1990s, Caskie's book being again reissued.

 Later life

-Caskie finally returned to Scotland as minister in Old Gourock Church.
-In 1967 he became a minister at Wemyss Bay and Skelmorlie on the Firth of Clyde.
+Caskie was the subject of This Is Your Life in September 1959 when he was surprised by Eamonn Andrews in the foyer of the BBC Television Theatre.

-He was the subject of This Is Your Life in September 1959 when he was surprised by Eamonn Andrews in the foyer of the BBC Television Theatre.
+Caskie returned to live in Scotland in the 1960s and became minister in Old Gourock Church.
+In 1967 he became a minister at Wemyss Bay and Skelmorlie on the Firth of Clyde and at St. Cuthbert's Church, Old Monkton, Ayrshire.

-He retired to Edinburgh in the early seventies and lived the final year of his life with his younger brother in Greenock.
+He retired to Edinburgh near the end of his life and, depressed and in ill health, lived in the Royal Scots Club.
+He had to vacate the room and move to an inexpensive bed and breakfast whenever a member of the club wished to use the room.
+In the final year of his life he lived with his younger brother in Greenock.
 He died in 1983 and is buried at Bowmore on Islay.
 Various personal artefacts, including his wartime medals, can be seen at Kilarrow Parish Church, Bowmore.